MladenovaTs/Auotomobile_Data_Analysis_and_Predictive_models_for_pricing/README.md

 6. **ad.csv**
    - Processed dataset derived after thorough preprocessing steps, ready for model training and evaluation.

-7. **BP_Data-Scientist_Technical_Assessment_v2 (1).pdf**
+7. **Task.pdf**
-   - PDF document outlining the specific requirements and guidelines for the technical assessment, providing context and objectives for the project.
+   - PDF document outlining the specific requirements and guidelines for the task, providing context and objectives for the project.

 8. **ridge_regression_model.pkl**
    - Pickle file storing the trained Ridge Regression model, which serves as the backend for the web application's price prediction functionality.